richelbilderbeek/bevy_tdd_book/add_player.md

 ## Second test: our `App` has one player

-Now that we can count the number of players, we can test that our `App` starts with one player:
+Now that we can count the number of players, we can test that an `App` we create has one player:

 ```rust
 fn test_create_app_has_a_player() {